 God's Goodness and Israel's Waywardness

-81 1 To the Overseer.—'On the Gittith.'
-By Asaph.
-Cry aloud to God our strength, Shout to the God of Jacob.
-2 Lift up a song, and give out a timbrel, A pleasant harp with psaltery.
-3 Blow in the month a trumpet, In the new moon, at the day of our festival, 4 For a statute to Israel it 'is', An ordinance of the God of Jacob.
-5 A testimony on Joseph He hath placed it, In his going forth over the land of Egypt.
-A lip, I have not known—I hear.
-6 From the burden his shoulder I turned aside, His hands from the basket pass over.
-7 In distress thou hast called and I deliver thee, I answer thee in the secret place of thunder, I try thee by the waters of Meribah.
-Selah.
+81 1 Sing aloud unto God our strength: Make a joyful noise unto the God of Jacob.
+2 Raise a song, and bring hither the timbrel, The pleasant harp with the psaltery.
+3 Blow the trumpet at the new moon, At the full moon, on our feast-day.
+4 For it is a statute for Israel, An ordinance of the God of Jacob.
+5 He appointed it in Joseph for a testimony, When he went out over the land of Egypt, [Where] I heard a language that I knew not.
+6 I removed his shoulder from the burden: His hands were freed from the basket.
+7 Thou calledst in trouble, and I delivered thee; I answered thee in the secret place of thunder; I proved thee at the waters of Meribah.
+[Selah]

 8 Hear, O my people, and I will testify unto thee: O Israel, if thou wouldest hearken unto me!
 9 There shall no strange god be in thee; Neither shalt thou worship any foreign god.
 10 I am Jehovah thy God, Who brought thee up out of the land of Egypt: Open thy mouth wide, and I will fill it.
 11 But my people hearkened not to my voice; And Israel would none of me.
 12 So I let them go after the stubbornness of their heart, That they might walk in their own counsels.
 13 Oh that my people would hearken unto me, That Israel would walk in my ways!
 14 I would soon subdue their enemies, And turn my hand against their adversaries.
 15 The haters of Jehovah should submit themselves unto him: But their time should endure for ever.
 16 He would feed them also with the finest of the wheat; And with honey out of the rock would I satisfy thee.